fan1dy/collaboration-consensus/README.md

-This is the code-implementation for the paper "Collaborative learning via Prediction Consensus"
+This is the code-implementation for the paper [Collaborative learning via Prediction Consensus](https://arxiv.org/abs/2305.18497)

 ## Environment
 ```bash